 Abstract

-The fundamental rupture between subject and object, initiated by Descartes and perpetuated in modern philosophy, became the primary cause for the elimination or reduction of the role of the imaginitrix as an "intermediary reality."
-Although this reduction was countered in German Idealism (Kant) with attempts to revive the transcendental imaginary, it ultimately failed due to its confinement within a subject-centric epistemology and the preservation of metaphysical dualism.
-This trajectory culminated in the rebellion of the imaginary/will against reason in Nietzsche, intensifying the crisis of nihilism and existential meaning in the modern world.
-Using a directed content analysis methodology and comparative study of primary texts, this article aims to provide a Sadrian reading for transcending this crisis.
-The research novelty lies in elucidating the ontological potential of the imaginitrix in Transcendent Theosophy, contrasting it with the modern reduction to the subjective connected imaginary.
-Mulla Sadra, by proving the duality of the "connected imaginitrix" and the "separated imaginitrix" (the Mundus Imaginalis), portrays the imaginitrix as an intermediary (Barzakhi) and semi-abstract reality that establishes not only the link between intellect and sense but also the existential connection between the intelligible world ('Alam al-'Aql) and the material world ('Alam al-Madda).
-In this framework, the Soul (Nafs), being "corporeal in inception and spiritual in subsistence" (jismāniyyat al-ḥudūth wa rūḥāniyyat al-baqā'), is considered to possess an imaginitrix nature and to be an intermediate species.
-Contemplation (Tafakkur) is identified as the final act of the imaginitrix soul.
-This nature facilitates the intensified movement (ḥarakat ishtidādī) of the soul from immersion in the material to the stage of intellectual transcendence, re-establishing a transcendent (not transcendental) meaning of existence, transforming the subject/object rupture into a synthetic-perfectionist unity, and offering a monotheistic vista for confronting modern nihilism.
+The fundamental rupture between subject and object, inaugurated by Descartes and perpetuated throughout modern philosophy, led to the marginalization or reduction of the imaginative faculty as an “intermediary reality.”
+Although this reduction was partially challenged in German Idealism, particularly in Kant’s attempt to revive the transcendental imagination, it ultimately failed due to its confinement within a subject-centered epistemology and its retention of metaphysical dualism.
+This trajectory culminated in Nietzsche’s revolt of the imagination and will against reason, thereby intensifying the crisis of nihilism and existential meaning in the modern world.
+Drawing on a directed content analysis and a comparative study of primary texts, this article proposes a Sadrian reinterpretation aimed at overcoming this crisis.
+The novelty of this study lies in elucidating the ontological potential of the imaginative faculty in Transcendent Theosophy, in contrast to its reduction within modern subjectivism.
+Mulla Sadra, by demonstrating the dual structure of the “connected imagination” and the “separated imagination” (Mundus Imaginalis), reconceptualizes the imagination as a barzakhi (intermediary) and semi-abstract reality.
+This reality mediates not only between sense and intellect but also between the intelligible world (‘ālam al-‘aql) and the material world (‘ālam al-mādda).
+Within this framework, the soul (nafs), described as “corporeal in origination and spiritual in subsistence” (jismāniyyat al-ḥudūth wa rūḥāniyyat al-baqā’), is understood as inherently imaginative and ontologically intermediate.
+Contemplation (tafakkur) is thus interpreted as the culminating act of the imaginative soul.
+This ontological structure enables the intensification (ḥarakat ishtidādī) of the soul’s movement from material immersion toward intellectual transcendence, thereby re-establishing a transcendent (rather than merely transcendental) grounding of meaning.
+In this way, the subject–object rupture is transformed into a synthetic unity oriented toward perfection, offering a monotheistic horizon for confronting modern nihilism.

 Keywords